gigimontes/Tableau-Projects/README.md

    - How many pokemon are in each difficulty ?
    - How many pokemon are in each difficulty based on the Pokemon role?
    - What are the average attributes based on the Pokemon’s role?
    - What type of fighting style are there in the game and how many per role?

 ## Data Analysis

 ## Results
 ![Pokemon Unite Tableau Dashboard ](https://github.com/gigimontes/Tableau-Projects/assets/143570053/db0223fe-cd7e-4ab4-8076-afd40f2ab262)

+ - Their are 62 pokemon choices that players can choose from.
+ -

 ## Recommendations:
    - Intermediate usage difficulty category has the most pokemon therefore as players get better at the game they will have a larger realm of pokemon choices to play and